RaphaelPoncet/2016-macs2-projet-hpc/README.md

 prints the minimum and maximum values of all variables.
 It can help detect a problem (variables that blow up for instance).

+    {"type" : "OutputVariables",
+     "rhythm" : "end",
+     "format": "gridded",
+     "io": "binary",
+     "file" : "./output/convergence_out_%i.dat"},
+    {"type" : "OutputVariables",
+     "rhythm" : 100,
+     "format": "VTK",
+     "file" : "./output/convergence_out_%i.vtr"},

+The `OutputVariables` event outputs the grid variables in a file, for post proessing and visualisation.
+Currently, `pressure_1`, `pressure_ref` and `velocity` are written.
+Two formats are supported:
+`VTK` and `gridded`.
+The VTK format outputs files that can be read using Paraview.
+The gridded format is the one that the Python scripts `read_receiver.py` and `plot_output.py` understand.
+The gridded format has two flavors: `binary` and `ascii`. *The python scripts work only with the* `binary` *flavor*.
+The `ascii` flavor can be used if you want to write your own post-processing scripts, since it is very easy to read.

+     {"type" : "OutputNorm",
+      "rhythm" : "end",
+      "name" : "pressure_1 - pressure_ref",
+      "file" : "output/norm.txt"}

+Finally, the `OutputNorm` event compute the L1, L2 and L infinity norms of the `name` expression, and write it on the command line *and* to the `file` text file.
+So here, we compute the norm of the difference between our pressure and the analytical solution.
+Hence we are computing the error of the scheme on our grid.